sungnga/practice/React-2/graphql-checklist/README.md

       }
     }
     ```
-  - In the Query Variables section, provide the values to the query variables in json format
+  - In the Query Variables panel, provide the values to the query variables in json format
     ```js
     {
       "id": "88f202d8-b37f-4741-a25a-39f620ef2c22",